The Productive Power of Distractions: Strategies for Busy Leaders

 I value being in a place of choice and wonder how can I “give into” these tools and still maintain my ability to move on?
 How can I have it all?

-Distraction attraction
+Distraction Attraction

 What if this draw we feel stems from that part of us that puts us on the top of the food chain?
 After all, getting distracted (by a rustle in the tall grass) used to keep us alive, as did the social bonding of keeping up with the Jones.
 How can we own it in a way that serves us?